Zion Williamson: Recruiting

 Wofford offered Williamson his first college basketball scholarship when he was a freshman in high school.
-In the summer of 2015, Williamson emerged with the South Carolina Hornets AAU team as one of the top players in his class.
-By the end of his sophomore season, he received offers from 16 NCAA Division I programs, including Clemson, Florida, and South Carolina, but was not planning on making a decision until his senior year.
-In the summer of 2016, Williamson was drawing the most attention from Clemson, Florida, North Carolina, and South Carolina.
+By the end of his sophomore season, he had received offers from 16 NCAA Division I programs, including Clemson, Florida, and South Carolina.
 On August 30, 2016, he received a scholarship offer from Duke.
-Williamson was also offered a football scholarship by Eric Mateos, tight ends coach for LSU, but did not show interest.
 Entering his junior season, he was a consensus five-star recruit and was ranked the number one player in the 2018 class by recruiting service 247Sports.
-In December 2016, ESPN recruiting director Paul Biancardi touted Williamson as "probably the best player in terms of production" in his class.
-By 2018, most recruiting experts predicted that he would play for Clemson.

 In a live ESPN telecast on January 20, 2018, Williamson committed to Duke.
-He explained the decision, "Duke stood out because the brotherhood represents a family.
+He explained the decision, stating: "Duke stood out because the brotherhood represents a family.
 (Mike Krzyzewski) is just the most legendary coach that ever coached college basketball.
 I feel like going to Duke University, I can learn a lot from him."
 Duke, who had landed RJ Barrett and Cam Reddish in addition to Williamson, became the first team to land the top three recruits in a class since modern recruiting rankings began.
-His stepfather Lee Anderson remarked that Clemson lost a "mile-and-a-half lead" in recruiting Williamson.
+Williamson's stepfather, Lee Anderson, remarked that Clemson lost a "mile-and-a-half lead" in recruiting Williamson.